1.1 What is JDemo?

 DemoCase demoCase,

-Again there are two static methods for capturing the file of the demo having the given demo id or the instantiated
+There are two static methods for capturing the output of the demo having the given demo id or the instantiated DemoCase object.
+The text output will be written to the specified Writer object.

 public static void captureFile(